pajicadvance/mapstitch/README.md

 ### Client settings

-These can be configured either through [Sodium](https://modrinth.com/mod/sodium) video settings or in the config screen provided by [YACL](https://modrinth.com/mod/yacl).
+These can be configured either through [Sodium](https://modrinth.com/mod/sodium) video settings or in a config screen provided by [YACL](https://modrinth.com/mod/yacl).
 Both mods are optional and the config can be edited manually through `mapstitch.json` in the config folder, but it's highly recommended to use one of the two config screens instead.

 - Minimap display condition (`HANDS`, `HOTBAR`, `INVENTORY`)
   - Controls where the atlas item has to be located in order to display the minimap